 It’s time to talk about that forbidden subject … the topic that no freelancer wants to discuss with you.
 The horrifying amount of weight it’s possible to gain if you spend your whole life in front of a computer screen, and completely abandon your once active gym, cycling, meditation, music, poetry, hiking, blogging, SCUBA diving, and social life.

-Friends love your freelancing life but don’t let it consume you (or allow you to consume the entire contents of the refrigerator).
+Friends love your freelancing life but don’t let it consume you (or allow you to consume the entire contents of the refrigerator while you’re doing it).

 I confess I’ve been in denial.
 But after joining the gym a few weeks ago (thinking I needed to lose about 7-8kg), I jumped on the scales in the corner and stood there in total shock.
 And I mean SHOCK when those scales told me I was now 18kg heavier than at my Doctor’s visit in March 2016.